MicrosoftDocs/customer-insights/ci-docs/data/export-power-bi.md

 ## Large data sets

-The Customer Insights connector for Power BI is designed to work for data sets that contain up to 1 million customer profiles.
+The Customer Insights - Data connector for Power BI is designed to work for data sets that contain up to 1 million customer profiles.
 Importing larger data sets may work, but takes a long time and could time-out because of Power BI limitations.
 For more information, see [Power BI: Recommendations for large data sets](/power-bi/admin/service-premium-what-is#large-datasets).

 ### Work with a subset of data

 Consider working with a subset of your data.
 For example, create [segments](segments.md) instead of exporting all customer records to Power BI.

 > [!TIP]
-> For troubleshooting information, go to [Microsoft Dynamics 365 Customer Insights troubleshooting](/troubleshoot/dynamics-365/customer-insights/welcome-customer-insights).
+> For troubleshooting information, go to [Microsoft Dynamics 365 Customer Insights - Data troubleshooting](/troubleshoot/dynamics-365/customer-insights/welcome-customer-insights).

 [!INCLUDE [footer-include](includes/footer-banner.md)]